shelbyblanton/iss-overhead-app/readme.md

 If the ISS is within 5º of the user's location, the function returns true.
 If not, it returns false and the loop continues.

 If the `iss_within_range()` function returns `true`, the application then checks the current time at the user's location to determine if the sky is dark enough to see the ISS with the naked eye.
-This is accomplished by calling the [Sunset/Sunrise API](https://sunrise-sunset.org/) and entering the user's LAT and LNG coordinates, and then comparing the user's current time against the scheduled sunset and sunrise times:
+This is accomplished by calling the <a href="https://sunrise-sunset.org/" target="_blank">Sunset/Sunrise API</a> and entering the user's LAT and LNG coordinates, and then comparing the user's current time against the scheduled sunset and sunrise times:

 ```angular2html
 def is_dark():